-- Do not post students' grades in any form or listing in public. - Do not leave graded tests (electronically or in print) for students to sort through, review or pick up. - While it is not recommended that grades be routinely sent via email, there may be times when this is necessary due to the student's circumstances.
-The grade must be sent via the institutional email account (MTSU email address) to the student's MTSU email address and only contain grade information for that individual student. - Students may access RaiderNet for their end of term grades.
-Grades are no longer mailed.
+- Do not post students' grades in any forum or listing in public. - Do not leave graded tests (electronically or in print) for students to sort through, review or pick up. - While it is not recommended that grades be routinely sent via email, there may be times when this is necessary due to the student's circumstances.
+The grade must be sent via the institutional email account (MTSU email address) to the student's MTSU email address and only contain grade information for that individual student. - Students may access PipelineMT for their end of term grades.
+Grades are never mailed unless a student orders their own transcript.